ordina-jworks/ordina-jworks.github.io/_posts/2017-10-27-JS-Conf-Budapest-day-2.md

 ##### The quantitive data

 The question "Code reviews are beneficial to my team" had a clear answer.
-The average score was above around 9 for most languages, with the top 3 containing Swift at an average of 9.46, Ruby at an average of 9.19 and JavaScript at an average of 9.1.
+The average score was around 9 for most languages, with the top 3 containing Swift at an average of 9.46, Ruby at an average of 9.19 and JavaScript at an average of 9.1.
 <p class="image"><img src="/img/2017-10-27-js-conf-budapest-day-2/vaidehi-joshi-beneficial.jpeg" alt="Code reviews are beneficial to my team" width="100%"></p>

-Another question was "How many pull requests are reviewed", on which the majority answered that all pull request where reviewed.
+Another question was "How many pull requests are reviewed", on which the majority answered that all pull request were reviewed.
-But about 10% of the answers indicated that pull requests where only reviewed when someone was explicitly requested to review.
+However, about 10% of the answers indicated that pull requests where only reviewed when someone was explicitly requested to review.
 <p class="image"><img src="/img/2017-10-27-js-conf-budapest-day-2/vaidehi-joshi-how-many-pull-request-reviews.jpeg" alt="How many pull requests are reviewed" width="100%"></p>

 ##### The qualitative data

-So, most developers think code reviews are needed, and state that all code is being reviewed.
+So, most developers think code reviews are needed and state that all code is being reviewed.
 But what do they think of the quality of code reviews?

 <blockquote class="clear"><p>
-Ultimately, what seemed to make or break a code review experience depended upon two things: how much energy was spent during the review process, and how much substance the review itself had.
+Ultimately, what seemed to make or break a code review experience depended upon two things: how much energy was spent during the review process and how much substance the review itself had.
 </p></blockquote>

-A code review was bad (and left a bad taste in the reviewer’s and reviewee’s mouth) if there wasn’t enough energy spend on the review, or if it lacked substance.
+A code review was bad (and left a bad taste in the reviewer’s and reviewee’s mouth) if there wasn’t enough energy spent on the review, or if it lacked substance.
-On the other hand, if a code review process was thorough, and time was spent reviewing aspects of the code in a substantive way, it left a much more positive impression overall on both the reviewer and the reviewee.
+On the other hand, if a code review process was thorough and time was spent reviewing aspects of the code in a substantive way, it left a much more positive impression overall on both the reviewer and the reviewee.

 ###### ENERGY

-On the question "Who all is doing the review?
-And how much time are they spending on it?", a lot of things could be learned.
+On the question "Who all is doing the review and how much time are they spending on it?", a lot of things could be learned.

-* A developer blindly thumbs-up everything, or the second or third reviewer is more likely to agree when already seeing an approval.
+* A developer blindly thumbs-up everything or the second or third reviewer is more likely to agree when already seeing an approval.
 This makes the code review a formality, which doesn't carry any weight.
-* A review is performed different dependent on who submits.
+* A review is performed different depending on who submits.
 Seniors get no feedback, while juniors are picked to death.
-The review are unfair and can break confidence.
+The reviews are unfair and can break confidence.
-* Commits are too big, which cause long review time, which in turn has a bad effect on future branches/PR's/merges.
+* Commits are too big, which cause long review time, which in turn has a bad effect on future branches/PRs/merges.
 Long review times take too much energy, which causes them to be postponed.

 ###### SUBSTANCE